Management Team

 Senior Management Analyst

-As Senior Management Analyst for the Office of Homeless Care and Coordination, Martha works as data lead, assisting with grant and program reporting, data analysis, and data quality.
+As Senior Management Analyst for Housing and Homelessness Services, Martha works as data lead, assisting with grant and program reporting, data analysis, and data quality.

 Email Martha